sigmf/SigMF/sigmf-spec.md

    definition can be in user documentation or within the code itself, though explicit documentation is RECOMMENDED.

-Compliant applications are NOT REQUIRED to support Non-Compliant Datasets or Metadata Only schema files, but it is RECOMMENDED that they parse the respective metadata fields in the `global` object to provide descriptive messages to users regarding why the files are not supported.
+Compliant applications are NOT REQUIRED to support Non-Conforming Datasets or Metadata Only schema files, but it is RECOMMENDED that they parse the respective metadata fields in the `global` object to provide descriptive messages to users regarding why the files are not supported.
 Support for SigMF Collections is